lauraharoescoi/lauraharoescoi/README.md

 # 👋 Hi there, I'm Laura Haro Escoi!

-🎓 I hold a degree in Computer Engineering from the University of Lleida and I'm currently pursuing a Master's in Computer Vision at the Autonomous University of Barcelona (UAB).

-💼 I work as a Junior Backend Engineer at Restb.ai, a company specializing in computer vision for real estate.
+🎓 I hold a degree in Computer Engineering from the University of Lleida and I work as a Junior Backend Engineer at Restb.ai, a company specializing in computer vision for real estate.

 🌟 My professional experience includes: